shaibal13/edgecomputingbook/docs/chapter2.md

 ---
-title: Chapter 1
+title: Chapter 2
-nav_order: 10
+nav_order: 3
-nav_exclude: true
 ---

-# Configuration
+# Chapter 2
 {: .no_toc }

 Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's \_config.yml file.